Kategorie: Allgemein

 • Sound Practice Research

 At the heart of the program is Folkwang University of the Arts, recognized worldwide as one of the most vibrant and prolific institutions for the arts in Germany.
-With its unique tradition of integrating different disciplines under one roof, Folkwang fosters a cross-disciplinary environment ideal for experimental sound work and research-led artistic practice.
+With its unique tradition of integrating different disciplines such as Music, Acting and Performing Arts, Design, Photography, Dance and Theatre under one roof, Folkwang fosters a cross-disciplinary environment ideal for experimental sound work and research-led artistic practice.

 To learn more about the tuition-free program and how to apply, please contact: soundpracticeresearch@folkwang-uni.de